Nuclear Radiation and Health Effects

 Some 75,000 children born of parents who survived high radiation doses at Hiroshima and Nagasaki in 1945 have been the subject of intensive examination.
 This study confirms that no increase in genetic abnormalities in human populations is likely as a result of even quite high doses of radiation.
 Similarly, no genetic effects are evident as a result of the Chernobyl accident.

 Life on Earth commenced and developed when the environment was certainly subject to several times as much radioactivity as it is now, so radiation is not a new phenomenon.
-If we ensure that there is no dramatic increase in people's general radiation exposure, it is most unlikely that health or genetic effects from radiation will ever become significant.
+If there is no dramatic increase in people's general radiation exposure, there is no evidence that health or genetic effects from radiation could ever become significant.

 A lot of research has been undertaken on the effects of low-level radiation.
-Many of the findings have failed to support the so-called linear no-threshold (LNT) hypothesis.
+The findings have failed to support the so-called linear no-threshold (LNT) hypothesis.
 This theory assumes that the demonstrated relationships between radiation dose and adverse effects at high levels of exposure also applies to low levels and provides the (deliberately conservative) basis of occupational health and other radiation protection standards.

 Public dose limits for exposure from uranium mining or nuclear plants are usually set at 1 mSv/yr above background.